 - Actual paid employment in a specific career or field

 - Help to improve human skills like confidence, communication, and negotiation

 - Contacts and friends that remain with you throughout your career.

-In my intake in early 2001, there were 21 new apprentices across a 3,000 person company.
+In my intake in early 2001, there were 21 new apprentices across a 3,000-person company.
 I was the youngest by four years and the first girl they’d ever taken.

 Now it’s my turn to give back

-SafeStack has many ambitions but hidden amongst them is the desire to reach down and support people at the early stages of their career, creating pathways that enable people from diverse backgrounds to take alternative paths into our industry.
+SafeStack has many ambitions but hidden amongst them is the desire to reach down and support people at the early stages of their careers, creating pathways that enable people from diverse backgrounds to take alternative paths into our industry.

-Our apprenticeship programme is now underway
+Our apprenticeship program is now underway

 We offer our apprentices the following:

 - Good starting pay, so the stress of taking the role is reduced ($60k NZD)